tornikeo/isc25_llm/README.md

 ## Competition Tasks
 ### 1. Speed Benchmark
-- **Objective**: Achieve as high number of tokens per second as possible
+- **Objective**: Maximize the fine-tuning throughput (number of tokens per second)
-- **Dataset**: CosmosQA will be given for practicing at home.
-A new train dataset will be given at the competition.
+- **Dataset**: [CosmosQA](https://huggingface.co/datasets/allenai/cosmos_qa) will be given for practicing at home.
+A new training dataset will be given at the competition.
 - **Measurement**: `train_samples_per_second`
 - Teams have the freedom to fine-tune on the given dataset with any split.
 - Teams have the freedom to run as many epochs as they want (one epoch at the least).